asankov/asankov.github.io/content/blog/demystifying-the-kubernetes-iceberg-2.md

 Some use-cases for Taints are Tolerations are:

-- dedicated nodes - if you have different types of nodes, dedicated for different workloads in the same cluster, you can use Taints and Tolerations to make sure each Pods are schedules on the right nodes.
+- dedicated nodes - if you have different types of nodes, dedicated for different workloads in the same cluster, you can use Taints and Tolerations to make sure each Pods are scheduled on the right nodes.
-- nodes with special hardware - if you a set of nodes that have some special hardware (for example, GPUs) you can use Taints and Tolerations to make sure that only the Pods that need that hardware are schedules on these nodes
+- nodes with special hardware - if you a set of nodes that have some special hardware (for example, GPUs) you can use Taints and Tolerations to make sure that only the Pods that need that hardware are scheduled on these nodes
 - eviction - you can implement a logic that adds a `NoExecute` taints on a Node if certain conditions are met.
   This will evict all Pods from that Node and reschedule them on different Nodes.
   Kubernetes uses Taints with the `NoExecute` effect to make sure that no Pods are scheduled on Nodes that are consider not ready or have some sort of hardware issues (disk, CPU) or networking problems (unreachable nodes, etc.)